 Many scientists try to answer these questions by studying the tobacco hornworm (Manduca sexta).
 M. sexta is a moth that, during its larval stage, grows into a 7-centimeter long bright green caterpillar.
 Why do scientists care so much about how this little creature eats?
 Well, as it turns out, we are not so worried about the caterpillar itself.
-Rather, scientists use M. sexta as a model organism for taste sensation and perception.
-This means that they study the sense of taste in M. sexta to understand how the sense of taste works in humans.
+Rather, scientists use M. sexta as a model organism for studying how people sense and perceive tastes.
 Conveniently, M. sexta caterpillars have a complex gustatory (taste) system that is not unlike our own, and they are big enough that they are relatively easy to study.

 Before I explain the ins and outs of the caterpillar gustatory system, however, it might help to get a little refresher on the workings of the human taste system.

 Humans sense five different tastes: sweet, sour, bitter, salty, and umami (savory).
 Each of these tastes is detected using different receptors your tongue, but overall, they all follow a similar pathway to your brain.
 It all starts in your mouth – your mouth contains taste buds (the tongue is home to most of them), and inside these taste buds are taste cells.
 When a tastant (like salt or sugar) comes in contact with a taste cell, the cell sends a message through your tongue and a couple nerves to your brain, which tells it that that particular taste is there (find out more about the physiology of taste here).
 The brain then responds by making you feel a certain emotion and by telling you whether or not to continue eating.